How to Prepare for Oral Surgery: Checklist for First-Time Patients

 Final Tips for a Smooth Experience

-Ask questions — no question is silly.
+Ask questions -- no question is silly.
 Take notes during consultations.
-Sleep well the night before.
-Treat your recovery like a mini-vacation for your mouth: rest, nourish, and follow instructions.
+Do your best to sleep well in the evening before.
+Consider your recovery as a short vacation for your mouth.
+Take a break, rest take a meal, eat well, and adhere to directions.

 Conclusion